Last Updated on

 One thing we frequently saw while traveling almost entirely back roads from Pittsburgh to Washington D.C., then to Richmond and back: There are so many small family stores, restaurants, and attractions in our country that are struggling, dying, or already gone!
 Some of these places have supported multiple generations of families, helping them to grow, thrive, and build up the communities around them… and they’ve been lost to the meat grinder of more, bigger, and faster.

 Why do I love to travel on back roads?

 While in Richmond, I was trying to explain to my parents why I so dramatically preferred taking back roads.
 At the time, I was struggling to put it into words.
 As we were riding home, I came to realize why I preferred it so much (aside from the scenery & minimal traffic) – we have the opportunity to truly experience America.

 Go ahead and make fun if you like, but it’s really true.
 What you are seeing is not the cookie cutter McDonalds version of America that you experience when driving 75mph down the interstate.
-What you see is the real America – at least, a slice of it – while riding 40-60mph along back roads and the old interstate system – Routes 30, 40, 50, 250, 66 etc etc.
+What you see is the real America – at least, a slice of it – while cruising at 40-60mph along back roads, byways and the original interstate system – Routes 30, 40, 50, 250, 66 etc etc.

-In addition, this is not a bikers-only kind of page – this is for EVERYONE.
+In addition, this is not a bikers-only kind of blog – this site is for EVERYONE.
 I want to spread the word about the amazing experiences I am having seeing our country for what it truly is in hopes that A) you get out there and check it out yourself, and B) we can all find more amazing places to go see and experience!
 And, of course, to help keep the places that make America TRULY great up and running.
 Happy travelling!